News and Events

 Professor Leonard Pronko, well-known and admired for his knowledge and teaching of Asian theatre, is retiring after 57 years at Pomona College.
 Pronko is one of the U.S.’s leading experts on kabuki, a traditional Japanese art form that combines elaborate make-up and dance with stylized dramatic performance.

-The Pomona College Department of Theatre and Dance and Claremont-based professional theatre company Ophelia’s Jump will start the summer play season with Eurydice, Sarah Ruhl’s retelling of the Orpheus myth.
+The Claremont-based theatre company, Ophelia’s Jump, under the support of Pomona College Department of Theatre and Dance ,will start the summer play season with Eurydice, Sarah Ruhl’s retelling of the Orpheus myth.
 Performances will be held Fri.-Sun., May 23-25, and Fri.-Sun., May 30-June 1, in Seaver Theatre.

 In this play, the Orpheus story is told from the perspective of Eurydice, his wife.
 Under the affectionate tutelage of her father, Eurydice regains her memories of earthly love—but has to choose between her husband and her father, with both choices involving loss.
 Doug Oliphant is the director.